shanecoughlan/data-twist/README.md

 Anyway, you are nearly ready to load "output.sql" into your Wordpress MySQL database.
 Don't forget to install Wordpress and the Geo Mashup plug-in first.
-Please also take a moment to review the "BUGS" file to work around current headaches.

 Then:
 (1) Import "prepare_term_taxonomy.sql" into your database